aanis/aanis.github.io/_posts/2019-01-01-short-story.md

 friend, was one of my oldest.
 We met each other at our chemistry program at the prestigious Wells university.
 I dropped out in the second semester due to poor performance in most, if not all of my courses.
-To this day my parents contend I was summarily booted, but I would like to think that chemistry and I just didn't mix.
+To this day my parents contend I was summarily booted, but I would like to think that chemistry and I just don't mix.

 I parked outside Herbert’s driveway and tooted the horn.
 My car door flung open